jimingz9380/apcsa-freedom-project/blog/entry04.md

 ```

 ### Modeling - Chest
-Within the completion of the combat system which was very confusing for my to created I mention that I would change the purpose of the game currently.
-Depsite change the purpose, my end goal would be still finishing the open world rpg game, but atleast having something done by the MVP.
-The decision was an open rpg world would have chest exploration, so I made model for my chest
+Upon the completion of the combat system which was very confusing for me to create, I mentioned that I would change the purpose of the game currently.
+Despite changing the purpose, my end goal would be still finishing the open-world rpg game, but at least having something done by the MVP.
+The decision was an open RPG world would have chest exploration, so I made a model for my chest.

 #### Inspiration
 ![Screenshot (33)](https://github.com/jimingz9380/apcsa-freedom-project/assets/91745086/3fd08ddd-7de8-4347-a02a-dbb1eebac079)